 What else would Scaramucci say?
 His enmity with Trump is hardly news.
 But it was a message repeated by jubilant Democrats.

 It was nothing comparable to the collapse Biden endured in his June debate against Trump.
-But it was sufficiently concerning for Trump himself to make an unscheduled appearance on the Spin Room floor, an appearance which provoked chaotic scenes as the former president stood in a circle surrounded by hundreds of media people shouting out at him.
+But it was sufficiently concerning for Trump himself to make an unscheduled appearance on the Spin Room floor, an appearance that provoked chaotic scenes as the former president stood in a circle surrounded by hundreds of media people shouting out at him.

 “It was my best debate ever, I think.
 It showed how weak they are, how pathetic they are, and what they’re doing to destroy our country, on the border, with foreign trade, with everything.
 Now she wants to do another one, because she got beaten tonight, but I don’t know if we’re going to do another one.”

-The strict rules, with dead microphones and a dedicated slot for the big issues - the economy, reproductive rights, immigration, foreign policy - are deadened by the fact that the candidates can’t truly debate with one another.
+The strict rules, with dead microphones and a dedicated slot for the big issues – the economy, reproductive rights, immigration, foreign policy – mean the candidates can’t truly debate with one another.
+A second date seems unlikely.

 And what a scene it was.

-If this debate will indeed be recorded as an elemental battle for US democracy in the summer when it all seemed to teeter, then they could have picked no more evocative location.
+If this debate will indeed be recorded as an elemental battle for US democracy in the summer when it all seemed to teeter, then they could have picked no more evocative a location.
 Philly wears its history with a regal unfussiness, which makes walking around the Old City all the more jaw-dropping an experience.

-Its streets act as an unfussy tribute to the founding fathers and to the ideas and scrolls that brought everyone to this place for the debate, with the vast media circus and the breathless descriptions of how the candidates were spending their ‘final hours’ before it, as though this were that royal wedding from the summer of 1981 or, in a more macabre association, an execution.
+Its streets act as an unfussy tribute to the founding fathers and to the ideas and scrolls that brought everyone to this place for the debate, with the vast media circus and the breathless descriptions of how the candidates were spending their ”final hours” before it, as though this were that royal wedding from the summer of 1981 or, in a more macabre association, an execution.

-The stage, we were told, would be “an intimate setting for two candidates- who have never met.”
+The stage, we were told, would be “an intimate setting for two candidates – who have never met”.

 Well, they are properly introduced now.